hacknug/tailwindcss-cursor-extended/readme.md

 # Tailwind CSS Cursor Extended Plugin

+Deprecated due to Tailwind CSS supporting `cursor` as of v1.0.0.

 This plugin adds all of the missing cursor utilities to Tailwind CSS.

 ## Installation